spc93/nexus_test_conversions_tmp/README.md

 Note: It takes a few minutes for the launch the VM.

-Note: You can't break this as the container imgage is created from scatch each time.
+Note: You can't break this as the container image is created from scatch each time.

 Look at the output in the notebook and also the three legacy-format files created.